Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/README.md

 ## Synopsis

 In this project we will develop a web-based epithelial transport discovery, exploration and assembly tool.
-Using this tool, users would be able to discover computational physiology models in order to assemble and create an epithelial model.
+By using this tool, users would be able to discover computational physiology models in order to assemble and create an epithelial model.

 ## Code Example